 Korean home cooks usually save the water used to rinse rice, ssalddeummul, and use it for this soup.
 The rice water adds starch to the soup and works as a binding agent between the soybean paste and the broth, while enhancing the flavor of the doenjang.

-The hint of gochujang (Korean red/hot pepper paste) in this recipe also brings out the flavor of the doenjang without overpowering it.
+I like to add a little bit of gochujang (Korean red/hot pepper paste) to this soup for a bit of extra layer of flavor without overpowering it.
 If you have this classic soup along with a bowl of rice and some kimchi, you have a meal – very satisfying one!

-1 tablespoon soup soy sauce (guk ganjang) – optional
+- 1 tablespoon soup soy sauce guk ganjang